Fair Value Measurements

 The following table presents information about the gross holding gains and fair value of

-The following table presents information about the Company’s assets and liabilities that are measured at fair value on a recurring basis at September 30, 2021 and December 31, 2020, and indicates the fair value hierarchy of the valuation inputs the Company utilized to determine such fair value:
+The following table presents information about the Company’s liabilities that are measured at fair value on a recurring basis at March 31, 2022 and December 31, 2021, and indicates the fair value hierarchy of the valuation inputs the Company utilized to determine such fair value:

-The Warrants were accounted for as liabilities in accordance with ASC 815 and are presented within warrant liabilities in the accompanying condensed balance sheets.
-The warrant liabilities are measured at fair value at inception and on a recurring basis, with changes in fair value presented within change in fair value of warrant liabilities in the condensed statements of operations.
+The Warrants were accounted for as liabilities in accordance with ASC 815 and are presented within derivative warrant liabilities in the accompanying condensed consolidated balance sheets.
+The derivative warrant liabilities are measured at fair value at inception and on a recurring basis, with changes in fair value presented within change in fair value of derivative warrant liabilities in the condensed consolidated statements of operations.